1635: The Eastern Front: Literary significance and reception

 The reviewer for SFRevu gave a positive review and wrote "One of the best things about Flint’s writing is the smooth flow of his battle descriptions.
 He presents the majesty and the horror without getting bogged down in a blow by blow recounting of the action.
 He seamlessly meshes the multitude of points of view into a coherent tale that spans the limits of the USE.
 It is enjoyable to read the way he brings action in the side books into the main plot.
 That has always been one of the hallmarks of the series."
 The reviewer for a Shiny Book Review wrote that the "story takes awhile to get going" while also praised the author by writing that "with typical deftness, Eric Flint can usually create a great story" and "this is an Eric Flint novel, so you know the editing is going to be sound."

-1635: The Eastern Front barely missed getting listed on the Locus Hardcovers Bestsellers List in 2011, but did well enough to be labeled as a runner-up.
+1635: The Eastern Front barely missed being listed on the Locus Hardcovers Bestsellers List in 2011, but did well enough to be labeled as a runner-up.